The unanimous opinion was that we were 10 times better live

 March 12, 1966 Fourth Ann Arbor Film Festival - Up-Tight with Andy Warhol Ads: in Michigan Daily, March 11 & 12, 1966.
 Reproduced in The Inevitable World of The Velvet Underground (p.
 16).
 Photos: by Nat Finkelstein in Andy Warhol - The Factory Years 1964-1967 in the Invading the boonies - We were big in Ann Arbor chapter.
 This is a set of photos shot in the bus on the road to Ann Arbor and just before the EPI performance.
 Also in Up-tight - The Velvet Underground Story (p.
 26-27, 28-29, 37, 54).
 Reviews:

 Ingrid Superstar: "I remember in Ann Arbor part of the audience went a little berserk, and there were a few hecklers.
 They're all a bunch of immature punks.
 Like we have these problems with a very enthusiastic audience that yells and screams and throws fits and tantrums and rolls on the floor, usually at colleges and benefits like that for the younger people.
 So, anyway, the effect of the music on the audience is just too stunned to think or say anything or give any kind of opinion.
 But then later I asked a few people in Ann Arbor, who had come to see the show a couple of nights in a row, what they thought, and they formed an opinion slowly.
-They said that they thought the music was very way out and supersonic and fast and intensified, and the effect of the sound it produced vibrated all through the audience, and when they walked out onto the street they still had these vibrations in their ears for about 15-minutes, especially from that last piece "Nothing Song", which was just noise and feedback and screeches and groans from the amplifiers." - in Up-tight - The Velvet Underground Story (p.
-29) |
+They said that they thought the music was very way out and supersonic and fast and intensified, and the effect of the sound it produced vibrated all through the audience, and when they walked out onto the street they still had these vibrations in their ears for about 15-minutes, especially from that last piece "Nothing Song", which was just noise and feedback and screeches and groans from the amplifiers." |

 |